-All students are required to use their UK email (the email without the "g") address for program correspondence.
+All students are required to use their UK email (i.e., @uky.edu, not @g.uky.eduaddress for program correspondence.
 To set up your UK email, please visit this link and follow pertinent instructions.

 All important information will be shared and housed on the Student Advising Center (SAC) on Canvas.
 Please add this to your favorites and check back regularly.